 But what attracted us to research Big Noise is that it claims to be a non-stimulant pre-workout.
 That is rare; we haven’t seen many of these that worked.

-So, I teamed up with some clients and my dietitian to research the ingredients and test the product.
+So, as a certified personal trainer, I teamed up with some clients and my dietitian to research the ingredients and test the product.

 Here’s what we found out about Redcon1 Big Noise.